nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/design-a11y.md

 ## Designing charts for accessibility

-Charts can often be confusing to a user, and enabling a user to understand the content shown is one of our primary purposes in development.
+Charts can often be confusing, and enabling a user to understand the content shown is one of our primary purposes in development.

 Some best practices for designing charts accessibly:

+To design charts accessibly you should:

-- declutter where possible, but do not remove any useful content.
-Content should be efficient and effective
+1. declutter where possible, making content efficient and effective
-* remove gridlines
+    - removing gridlines
-* minimum colours
+    - using minimum colours
-* do not have a busy chart
+    - avoiding a busy chart
-- include alt text (for people with low vision or those who find charts confusing)
+2. include alt text (for people with low vision, those who find charts confusing or are unable to view the chart for other reasons)
-- include the source of your data, to allow users to familiarise themselves with the data and aid data literacy
+3. include the source of your data, to allow users to familiarise themselves with the data and aid data literacy
-- no wonky text, horizontal is best
-- do not use italics, this can be hard for a user to read
+4. use horizontal text
-- make sure your product adapts for smaller screens.
-This is another reason why a text alternative for a chart is recommended
+5. make sure your product adapts for smaller screens
-- Sans serif font is more understandable for people with dyslexia.
-Make sure your chart text is as large as is reasonable
+6. use Sans serif font- it's more understandable for people with dyslexia
+7. make sure your chart text is as large as is reasonable
-- don’t mislead the user.
-- choosing the most appropriate chart type, to aid a user’s understanding
+8. choose the most appropriate chart type, to aid a user’s understanding
-- be aware of where your content is placed.
-Chart descriptions should appear above a chart to allow a screen reader to pick up the information before a chart is shown
+9. make sure chart descriptions are earlier in the tab order than the chart being described, to allow users (particularly those using a screen reader) to pick up the information before a chart is shown
-- label all buttons, hyperlinks, and necessary features accurately
+10. label all buttons, hyperlinks, and necessary features accurately
-- if a link is included, hyperlink appropriate text describing what is being linked to as this is more suitable for a screen reader user
+11. make links descriptive of where they lead the user

+Some things to avoid are:

+- removing useful content when decluttering
+- usng wonky text
+- using italics- they can be hard for a user to read
+- misleading the user

 ## Spreadsheet accessibility

-There is a checklist to follow online which the Government Analysis Function created.
+There is a [checklist to follow online][gov 1] which the Government Analysis Function created.
 The following links may also be useful:

-- [Making spreadsheets accessible: a checklist of the basics – Government Analysis Function][gov 1]
 - [Releasing Statistics in Spreadsheets][gov 2]
 - [Make your Excel documents accessible to people with disabilities - Microsoft Support][microsoft]